adrianprochaska/global_cost_of_living/README.md

 ## File Descriptions <a name="files"></a>

 There is one notebooks available here to showcase work related to the above questions.
+Furthermore, you can run a PEP8 codecheck, if you uncomment L33 in cell 2.

 There are some an additional `.py` files that run necessary code.